FriedbergLab/GOThresher/manual.md

 + _Information content_: the information content (IC) of a GO term is a numerical representation of how specific that term is.
 The term ["Catalytic Activity"](https://www.ebi.ac.uk/QuickGO/term/GO:0003824) has a lower information content than ["Hydrolase activity"](https://www.ebi.ac.uk/QuickGO/term/GO:0016787) which, in turn, has a lower information content than ["Alpha Amylase Activity"](https://www.ebi.ac.uk/QuickGO/term/GO:0004556).
     + The _Phillip_lord _ inforamtion content is calculated as `IC = -log(P(i))` where `P(i)` is the frequency of the GO term `i` in the corpus.
 For further reading see: [[2]](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000443).
-    + The _Wyatt_Clark_ information content  is calculated by treating the Gene Ontology as a Bayesian network.
-Each node frequency is condiional upon the frequency of its parents, as defined in [[3]]().
+    + The _Wyatt_Clark_ information content  is calculated by treating the Gene Ontolgoy as a Bayesian network, with each  as defined in [[3]]().
-+ _References_: a "Reference" is the source of the annotation.
-Examples for references are tthe PubmedID of a paper, or a knowledgebase such as Reactome
++ _References_: a "Reference" is the source of the annotation: that can be a paper with a PubmedID used to identify it, or a knowledgebase such as Reactome

 #### Command line options expanded